The Sandawe of Tanzania

 The Sandawe are a remnant of the earlier inhabitants of the area, thought to have once covered all of eastern and southern Africa.
 Another related people in Tanzania are the Hatsa (or Hadzapi).
 Some think the pygmies in Rwanda, Burundi and Zaire are related, though they now speak the Bantu language of their neighbors and have more Bantu features.

-The Bantu name "Twa" for the pygmy peoples living int he forwested areas around the Great Lakes of Eastern Africa is the same word the Zulus use for the Khoisan click-language speakers they found in their early migrations into what is now Natal province of South Africa.
+The Bantu name "Twa" for the pygmy peoples living in the forested areas around the Great Lakes of Eastern Africa is the same word the Zulus use for the Khoisan click-language speakers they found in their early migrations into what beacme Natal province of South Africa, now called Gauteng.
 One San tribe there today is still called Twa.

 The Sandawe language includes click sounds as consonants and is also tonal.
 Totally unrelated to other languages around them, it is difficult to learn.
 The language is related to the languages of the Bushmen (San) and Hottentots (Khoi) of southern Africa and is classified as a Khoisan language.
 It is considered to constitute a separate branch of the Khoisan family of languages.

 The Hadzapi, also in northern Tanzania, are the only other aboriginal people in Eastern Africa still speaking a Khoisan language.
 Their language is also so different that it likewise constitutes aseparate branch of Khoisan.
 Comparative linguists theorize from comparison of the Sandawe and Hadzape languages with other San languages that the point of origin of San speech was here in Eastern Africa.